kdheepak/blog/content/06-mac-tweaks.md

 date: 2015-03-21 19:00
 tags: OSX
 summary: OSX is more customizable that you think.
 Here are a bunch of tweaks that I found useful.
 Since I've posted this, I've maintained a updated version of these tweaks along with my dotfiles on GitHub ...
-alias: /blog/mac-osx-tweaks/
 ---

 # Update

 I've decided to maintain a repo [here](https://github.com/kdheepak/dotfiles/blob/master/.osx) instead.

 ___